Vodafone ups stakes in Indian battle

 "We would also need some certainty around the valuation of the business and, of course, pricing and availability of spectrum is a very important issue for every operator," he said.

-Carriers, including market leader Bharti Airtel, Vodafone India and Idea Cellular, have condemned the regulatory changes proposed last month, saying they would add billions of dollars to their costs and hurt profit.
+Carriers, including market leader Bharti Airtel (BRTI.NS), Vodafone India and Idea Cellular (IDEA.NS), have condemned the regulatory changes proposed last month, saying they would add billions of dollars to their costs and hurt profit.

 India's telecoms regulator has proposed starting prices for a new airwaves auction of nearly 10 times the amount companies paid in 2008.